billbuchanan/appliedcrypto/unit03_hashing/lab/README.md

 SHA-512 hex chars:

-How does the number of hex characters relate to the length of the hash signature:
+How does the number of hex characters relate to the length of the hash signature?

 ### A.4